dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 #### Enabling hot replacement for other module types

-Webpack has built-in HMR support for various types of module, such as styles, and React components as described above.
-But to support HMR for other code modules, you need to add a small block of code that describes how to update the running application.
+Webpack has built-in HMR support for various types of module, such as styles and React components as described above.
+But to support HMR for other code modules, you need to add a small block of code that calls `module.hot.accept` to receive the updated module and update the running application.

 This is [documented in detail on the Webpack site](https://webpack.github.io/docs/hot-module-replacement.html).
 Or to get a working HMR-enabled ASP.NET Core site with Angular 2, React, React+Redux, or Knockout, you can use the [aspnetcore-spa generator](http://blog.stevensanderson.com/2016/05/02/angular2-react-knockout-apps-on-aspnet-core/).